-The City of Tulsa is providing ESG and CDBG funds to four (4) emergency shelters to assist with shelter services and operations.
-The non-profit agencies receiving funds include Domestic Violence Intervention Services, The Salvation Army (Tulsa Headquarters), Tulsa Day Center for the Homeless and Youth Services of Tulsa.
+The City of Tulsa is providing ESG and CDBG funds to three (3) emergency shelters and one (1) shelter service provider, to assist with shelter services and operations.
+The non-profit agencies receiving funds include Domestic Violence Intervention Services, Tulsa Day Center for the Homeless, Youth Services of Tulsa and Legal Aid Services of Oklahoma.
 Each shelter provides varying services or targets a specific population to avoid duplication of efforts in the community.
 Specialized assistance is provided to youth, victims of domestic violence and families with children.
 In addition to providing a safe place to stay, the shelters provide services in the form of case management, child care, counseling, safety planning for victims of domestic violence, medical services, life skills classes, parenting and relationship skills classes, therapeutic exercise classes and services to meet basic personal needs.
+During PY18 Legal Aid Services of Oklahoma will provided provide legal services to homeless individuals at Tulsa area shelters and Tulsa County Courthouse.
+Services will include but not limited to helping applying for, appealing, and obtaining social security to homeless individual, replacing missing identification papers and representing clients facing eviction.